Member security: Holiday safety tips

-As the holiday season brings busy travel schedules and celebrations with family and friends, chances are good that your credit and debit cards are constantly being swiped.
-Financial security may not be top of mind during the holiday rush, but this time of year is a busy one for scammers looking to take an end-of-year bonus right out of your pocket.
-Luckily, you can take some simple steps to identify and prevent these scams before you become a victim.
+Financial security may not be top of mind during the holiday rush, but this time of year is a busy one for bad actors looking to take an end-of-year bonus out of your pocket.
+As the holiday season makes us all more active as consumers, travelers and online shoppers, we open ourselves up to personal security threats that can ruin the holiday spirit.
+Luckily, you can take some simple steps to identify and prevent these threats before you become a victim.

 Becoming familiar with the card readers that you frequent—whether at the grocery store, gas station or a public ATM—may help you identify a skimming device.
 Because skimming machines are physical devices put overtop of an existing card reader, they can sometimes make a unit appear odd, as though it has been tampered with.
 If you notice anything at all out of the ordinary, like loose card swipe slots or bulky pin pads, do not swipe your card.